 The tables below illustrate the performance of the Fund.
 Past performance is no indication of future returns.
-The Fund commenced operations on May 9, 2022.
-The performance history is net of all fees and reflects the impact of the Expense Limitation and Reimbursement Agreement.
-If the Expense Limitation and Reimbursement Agreement were not in place, the Fund's performance would be reduced.
+The Fund commenced operations with Class A shares on June 6, 2023 and Class I shares on May 9, 2022 ("Inception").
+The performance history is net of all fees and reflects the impact of the Expense Limitation and Reimbursement Agreement were not in place, the Fund's performance would be reduced.